James Rubin: Education

-Rubin was educated at Phillips Exeter and Mamaroneck High School, from which he graduated in 1977, followed by Columbia College at Columbia University, from which he graduated with a BA in political science in 1982, and a Master of International Affairs (MIA) in 1984 from Columbia's School of International and Public Affairs.
+Rubin was educated at Phillips Exeter Academy and Mamaroneck High School, from which he graduated in 1977, followed by Columbia College at Columbia University, from which he graduated with a BA in political science in 1982, and a Master of International Affairs (MIA) in 1984 from Columbia's School of International and Public Affairs.
 At Columbia, Rubin was a student of Zalmay Khalilzad, later U.S. Ambassador to Afghanistan, Iraq and the United Nations under President George W. Bush.
 Rubin also attended Boston University in Massachusetts.

 Career

 Early in his career, Rubin was the Assistant Director of Research at the Arms Control Association.

 Clinton administration

-Rubin served under President Clinton as Assistant Secretary of State for Public Affairs and Chief Spokesman for the State Department from 1997 to May 2000.
+Rubin served under President Clinton as assistant secretary of state for public affairs and chief spokesman for the State Department from 1997 to May 2000.
 In the Clinton administration, he was considered Secretary Madeleine Albright's right-hand man.

 2000–2006: academia and media

 After leaving government, Rubin and his family relocated to London.
-He took on a portfolio career, becoming: a Visiting Professor of International Relations at the London School of Economics; a partner at communications consultancy Brunswick; and between 2002 and 2003, the host of PBS's Wide Angle series, a weekly international affairs program.
+He became a Visiting Professor of International Relations at the London School of Economics; a partner at communications consultancy Brunswick; and between 2002 and 2003, the host of PBS's Wide Angle series, a weekly international affairs program.

 Returning to the United States, Rubin served as chief foreign policy spokesman for General Wesley Clark's presidential campaign from the launch of Clark's campaign in 2003 until Clark withdrew during the Democratic Party's 2004 Presidential Primaries, and then worked for Democratic nominee John Kerry during his 2004 Presidential Campaign, serving as a senior advisor for national security affairs.

 Returning to London, from October 2005 to July 2006 Rubin became lead news anchor on World News Tonight on Sky News.